BuenoIT/products/README.md

 # IT project developments

-## Since I am a computer programming student, one of my goals is to demonstrate my ability to solve problems by creating exciting projects based on different technology and solutions.
+## Since I am a computer programming student, one of my goals is to demonstrate my ability to solve problems by creating exciting projects based on differents technologies and solutions.

 ### The list of projects can be found below: